parimalp/FPGA-Design-Flow-using-Vivado/lab3.md

 8. Click **Rerun** link to re-run the timing report.
     Observe that the timing violations of the Intra-clock paths are gone.

-9. Expand the **Intra-Clock Paths** folder on the left, expand *clk_pin*, and select the Setup group to see the list of 10 worst case delays on the right side.
+9. Expand the **Intra-Clock Paths** folder on the left, expand *clk_pin*, and select the *Setup* group to see the list of 10 worst case delays on the right side.

-10. Double-click on the any path to see how that is made up of.
+10. Double-click on any of the paths to see how that is made up of.
 Also right-click on it and select **Schematic**.
     Click on the **Device** tab and see the highlighted path in the view.

-11. Select **Open Implemented Design** > **Report Clock Networks**.
+11. Select **Open Implemented Design > Report Clock Networks**.

 12. Click **OK**.
     The Clock Networks report will be displayed in the Console pane showing two clock net entries.